dirac-institute/sorcha/docs/index.rst

 What is Sorcha?
 =========================================================================

-Sorcha (pronounced 'surk-ha') is a python Solar System survey simulator.
+Sorcha (pronounced "surk-ha") is a python Solar System survey simulator.
 Sorcha means light or brightness in Irish and Scots gaelic, and our software is estimating the brightness of simulated Solar System small bodies and determines which ones the survey could detect in each of the survey's observations or based on user set critiera.
 Sorcha has been designed